ChryssaNab/ECG-Heartbeat-Classification/README.md

 ### [**Data Configuration**](#) <a name="dataset"></a>

-Download the dataset from https://www.kaggle.com/datasets/mondejar/mitbih-database and copy the contents to the parent folder under a directory named *dataset/mitbih_database*.
+Download the dataset from https://www.kaggle.com/datasets/mondejar/mitbih-database and copy the contents to the parent directory under a folder named *dataset/mitbih_database/*.

 ---